 The Selling Stockholders are former holders of equity securities of the Acquired Company.
 The shares offered hereby were issued to the Selling Stockholders in connection with the merger of the Acquired Company with and into a subsidiary of the Company.
-The following table sets forth the name and number of shares of CMG Common Stock beneficially owned by each Selling Stockholder as of September , 1998, and the number of shares which may be offered pursuant to this Prospectus.
+The following table sets forth the name and number of shares of CMG Common Stock beneficially owned by each Selling Stockholder as of September, 1998, and the number of shares which may be offered pursuant to this Prospectus.
 Each Selling Stockholder, other than Kip Frey and , is an employee at a subsidiary of the Company.
-Kip Frey was President of the Acquired Company. until , 1998.
-As of September , 1998, there were approximately shares of CMG Common Stock outstanding.
+Kip Frey was President of the Acquired Company. until, 1998.
+As of September, 1998, there were approximately shares of CMG Common Stock outstanding.

+Number of Shares

-Number of Shares Beneficially Owned Prior to the Offering
+Beneficially Owned Number of Shares

+Prior to the Beneficially Owned Shares Being

-Number of Shares Beneficially Owned After the Offering
+Offering After the Offering Offered